helium/HIP/0024-transfer-percentage-of-hotspot.md

 3. Remove the hard-cap of how many hotspots an owner can deploy to hosts.
 Right now, if a host only has time to perform 'x' payments, the host can only deploy 'x' hotspots
-4. Remove the need for hosts to trust owners and hotspot earnings tracker platforms
 5. Allow hosts to see their HNT earnings in real-time
-6. Remove the need for hotspot earnings tracker platforms
+6. Remove the need for owners and hosts to constantly reference hotspot earnings tracker platforms
+7. Simplify tax reporting
+8. Remove DC cost associated with regularly paying out HNT

 An alternative design would be to allow owners to allocate a percentage of HNT earnings from a hotspot to a different address.
 We believe this to be the inferior option as it does not